-Currently, the Instant Transfer feature is only available to orgs with subscription-free Basic Receivables accounts, but will soon be available to other org types.
+Currently, the Instant Transfer feature is only available to subscription-free Basic Receivables accounts, but we'll soon have it available to use with other account types.

 - How much does Instant Transfer cost?